yachiruXBT/pepitotrader/README.md

 - Integrate with the live API of [Pepito](https://github.com/Clement87/Pepito-API) for real-time usage.
 - Give a bonus to Pepito on his birthday.
 (Aug 4th 2007)
 - Calculate Max/Min Profit/losses incurred.
+- Currently, the code uses the `created_at` attribute (tweet creation time) - a parser can extract the time out of the text log and translate it.
 - Clean up code.

 # Pépito raw data